filfreire/filfreire.github.io/gamers_and_testers_ep5.md

 #### _8. A final offtopic question: Any plans for a Return Fire "HD remake" or even a Return Fire 3?_

 I think about this often (since I get asked often).
 Once in a while I will play a game on a smartphone that sort of looks like what we were doing 20 and 30 years ago (you do realise we made [Fire Power](https://en.wikipedia.org/wiki/Fire_Power_(video_game)) over 33 years ago).
 The controls are pretty, the environments get better every day.
-But, I find I'm just not having 'fun.'
+But, I find I'm just not having 'fun'.
 I was looking at a big cowboy game that is in the news right now.
-It is damned impressive.
+It is damn impressive.
 But a lot of it isn't.
-For that much money and effort, wow, it should just be steller.
+For that much money and effort, wow, it should just be stellar.

 As simple as it might seem, it would take a lot of energy to make the controls perfect, especially for each vehicle.
 This is what I spent most of my time on with each version of the game.